Niger

 Niger has faced chronic food insecurity, exacerbated by climate change, desertification, and population growth.
-Our holisitc approach includes food assistance, cash transfers, cash-for-work programs, community-based health services, and nutritional care for mothers and children.
+Our holistic approach includes food assistance, cash transfers, cash-for-work programs, community-based health services, and nutritional care for mothers and children.

-“I wasn’t used to growing plants in a sack, it was new to me.
-But it’s only now when I see what has been produced that I understand.
+I wasn't used to growing plants in a sack, it was new to me.
+But it's only now when I see what has been produced that I understand.
 I now realize that what Concern has done for us is something good.
-[The sack garden] provides us with additional food for us to eat.”
+[The sack garden] provides us with additional food for us to eat.

-— Mika Abdu, RAIN program participant, Tahoua
+Mika Abdu, Rain Program participant, Tahoua

 Between chronic vulnerability and armed conflicts, more than 2.9 million people are currently in need of humanitarian assistance in Niger which, much like its neighboring countries, continues to be affected by the Lake Chad basin crisis.